Purdue-CS193/homework-0-rjagana/index.md

 ### Ruchitha's First CS 193 Homework

+- Structure of the class
+- The TA's'

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown